gillianchacha/High-Res-Observed-Budget/README.md

  ## High-resolution sea ice concentration budget analysis in the Arctic’s Last Ice Area
  ### Overview
- This repository contains the data files and code needed to run the high-resolution sea ice conncentration budget analysis over the Arctic's Last Ice Area.
-The data processing and budget calculation is adapted minimally from previous code by Dr Harry Heorton.
+ This repository contains the data files and code needed to run the sea ice conncentration budget analysis.
+The data processing and budget calculation modules have been kindly provided by Dr Harry Heorton.
+Data plotting and analysis is executed on the Jupyter Notebook.

  Example data presented in this repository is for 18-24 March 2020.
 The full dataset and accompanying code is also running on the server on /home/gch/MSci_Submission

- There are two custom modules written by Dr Harry Heorton, and an executable Jupyter Notebook.
+ There are two custom modules provided by Dr Harry Heorton, and an executable Jupyter Notebook.
 The modules and notebook are used in the following steps:
- #### 1. Import and process data into Jupyter
+ ### 1. Import and process data into Jupyter
    #### Key features
    - Data formats are in raw format, with no preprocessing, smoothing or regridding needed beforehand.
    - Capable of computing daily and monthly budget.